 - If the home is sold in foreclosure for less than it’s worth, you could be responsible for any deficiency.

-If you’re getting divorced, ask your attorney how to handle all of your debts and how to protect yourself in case your ex-spouse does not make payments.
-If you're transferring assets to a trust, double check with your estate planning attorney to ensure that you will not trigger an acceleration clause.
+If you’re getting divorced, you can ask your attorney how to handle all your debts and how to protect yourself in case your ex-spouse does not make payments.
+If you're not on the title but were married to the homeowner, a local attorney can help you determine what to do next if they have passed away.

+You can transfer your home into a trust, but be sure to double-check with your estate planning attorney to ensure that you will not trigger an acceleration clause.

 If a loan is not assumable and you can’t find an exception to a due-on-sale clause, refinancing the loan might be your best option.
 Similar to an assumption, the new borrower will need sufficient income and credit to qualify for the loan.

 The new homeowner will need to apply for a new loan individually and use that loan to pay off the existing mortgage debt.
 You may need to coordinate with your lenders to get liens removed (unless the new borrower and new lender agree to them) so you can use the house as collateral, but it’s a good, clean way to get the job done.